DevExpress-Examples/asp-net-mvc-grid-bind-to-entity-framework/Readme.md

 }
 ```

-This example operates the `Northwind SQL Compact` demo database data Model.
+In this example, the grid is bound to the `Northwind SQL Compact` demo database data Model.
 Since table column names contain spaces, it is necessary to define the corresponding mappings at the `DBContext` level (see the [OnModelCreating](https://github.com/LanaDX/how-to-bind-the-gridview-with-the-entity-framework-in-a-regular-and-database-server-modes-e3252/blob/0fc02fe03420146b1d0138c8038cb7167b5521a3/CS/Models/Model.cs#L18-L23) method implementation).
 In most cases, this step is not required.

 ## Files to Review